-Sunday night marked the season premiere of our favorite unofficial business school that has provided us with what we tell our parents is an M.B.A.-adjacent degree.
+Sunday night marked the season premiere of our favourite unofficial business school that has provided us with what we tell our parents is an M.B.A.-adjacent degree.
 Shark Tank arrived in a blaze of glory with two new episodes that saw guest sharks Richard Branson and Vitamin Water and Bai marketing guru Rohan Oza, and what appeared to be a shiny new set.
 It now has all the more room for a kidpreneur to skateboard in.
 While most people will probably be talking about the moment when Richard Branson and Mark Cuban threw water in each other’s faces (really lending an aquarium feeling to the metaphorical shark tank), the most contentious part of the episode actually occurred when Cuban referred to entrepreneur Yunha Kim as a “gold digger.”
 Even though the billionaire walked his way back from the declaration, the term is fraught with negatively gendered connotations.

 Kim, who has an impressive background that includes Stanford Business School as well as selling a previous company, was on Shark Tank to pitch her meditation app, Simple Habit.
 She was asking for an extremely high buy-in for an extremely small amount of equity ($600,000 for a mere 5% stake in the business).
 The $12 million valuation she was putting on Simple Habit was, for Shark Tank, probably one of the highest ever.
 She felt it was worth it, though, because she already had a built-in user base and other investors.
 Kim knows she has a hit on her hand, especially given the popularity of apps like Calm and Headspace.